amazon-connect/amazon-connect-snippets/projects/AmazonLexv2LambdaIntegrationExamples/README.md

 ## Introduction

-This folder contains examples of lambdas for use with lex v2 code hooks.
+This folder contains examples of AWS Lambda functions for use with Amazon Lex v2 code hooks.

 ## Prerequisites